Strengthening border security

 The Government's Border Plan takes important steps to address immigration matters that are diverting resources away from important enforcement activities at the border.
 This means taking action to limit who can get into Canada – and who can stay.
 It also means taking a hard look at our asylum system and ensuring it works to protect those who genuinely need it – while ensuring we have the tools to remove from Canada those who don't.

 In order to further enhance the CBSA's removal capabilities, the Government of Canada has provided funding for the CBSA to increase the rate at which it removes inadmissible people from Canada, which has seen a recent increase in the number of removals undertaken, the most in a decade.
-The highest priority for removals will continue to be based on safety and security grounds, including for national security reasons, organized crime, crimes against humanity, and criminals.
+The highest priority for removals will continue to be based on safety and security grounds, including for national security reasons, organized crime, crimes against humanity, and other crimes.

 New measures have been introduced to reduce the cost burden of removing inadmissible people from the country by increasing the fees that individuals will have to pay if they want to return to Canada.
-This change establishes a cost recovery framework that is more in line with the current costs of removals and encourages voluntary compliance with removal orders.
+This change establishes a cost-recovery framework that is more in line with the current costs of removals and encourages voluntary compliance with removal orders.
 From January 1 to October 31, 2024, the CBSA removed over 14,000 inadmissible foreign nationals.

 The CBSA has also ended the practice of flagpoling for work and study permits at the border.
-Flagpoling occurs when foreign nationals who hold temporary resident status in Canada, leave Canada immediately to access immigration services at a port of entry.
+Flagpoling occurs when foreign nationals who hold temporary resident status in Canada leave Canada immediately to access immigration services at a port of entry.

-Ongoing Border Related efforts
+Ongoing border related efforts

-Strengthen the Immigration and Asylum Systems
+Strengthen the immigration and asylum systems

 The Government of Canada has already taken significant steps to strengthen the integrity of Canada's immigration and asylum systems and combat fraud.
 To do this, we:

-- Cancelled the visitor-to-worker public policy, which has been used by nefarious actors to mislead and mistreat foreign nationals.
+- Cancelled the visitor-to-worker public policy, which has been used by nefarious actors to mislead and mistreat foreign nationals

 - Implemented a partial visa requirement for Mexican nationals to reduce the high number of asylum claims, most of which were refused, withdrawn or abandoned.
-This change has largely reduced claims from Mexican citizens at airports across the country.
+This change has largely reduced claims from Mexican citizens at airports across the country

 - Put in place measures to manage the volume of temporary resident arrivals and uphold the integrity of our immigration system, including: